formschema/native/README.md

 - `data-class-error` ***String*** (*optional*) `default: 'form-error'`

 ### events
-- `input` undefined
+- `input` Fired synchronously when the value of an element is changed.

-- `change` Fired when an form input value is changed.
+- `change` Fired when a change to the element's value is committed by the user.

 - `invalid` Fired when a submittable element has been checked and doesn't satisfy its constraints.
-The validity of submittable elements is checked before submitting their owner form.
+The validity of submittable elements is checked before submitting their owner form, or after the `checkValidity()` of the element or its owner form is called.

 - `submit` Fired when a form is submitted

 ### methods
 - `input(name)`
-Get a form input component
+Get a form input reference

+- `form()`
+Get the form reference

+- `checkValidity()`
+Checks whether the form has any constraints and whether it satisfies them.
+If the form fails its constraints, the browser fires a cancelable `invalid` event at the element, and then returns false.

 - `reset()`
 Reset the value of all elements of the parent form.